My influences

 I wish I had Jake's Design Sprint book when I was a student!
 Today, whenever I visit my home country to teach a design class at an arts college, I donate a copy of the book to their library so that new students can have access to it early on.

-Currently, I'm reading Jake's second book: Make Time.
+I'm also a big fan of Jake's second book: Make Time.

 Adrian Frutiger